Sieep-Coding/Sieep-Coding/README.md

 I've spent 4+ years as an analyst/developer with a BS in Economics & Philosophy from Grand Valley State University.

-I've built solutions spanning industries such as manufacturing, healthcare, and economic development.
+I've built solutions for manufacturing, healthcare, and economic development.

-My long term objective is to strategically lead the user experience of business-critical applications.
+My long-term objective is to strategically lead the user experience of business-critical applications.

 <details>

-<summary>☕ Always down for an encrypted chat</summary>
+<summary>☕ Always down for ti chat</summary>

    ```
 📧 nickstambaugh@proton.me